Hitting the bullseye: Target visualization in Power BI for different audiences

 Using A Power BI Line And Clustered Column Chart, A Line Chart Or An Area Chart

 With a flexible monthly target, you could also choose a line and clustered column chart.
 However, visuals can feel crowded very quickly when too much information is provided, for example, when you add (too many) data labels.
 In the example, I show a chart with and without data labels for the target amount, not the result.
-If data labels for the results also would be added, this would lead to quite a busy visual.
-Therefore it is essential to know which level of detail (and which questions they try to answer) is required to work for your audience.

 Another option to visualize a flexible target is a line chart.
 A line takes less space in a visual, leaving more room for data labels without making it look cluttered.
 But also here, knowing which labels are interesting for your audience is essential.
 Do they know the target, or is it mentioned in the title somewhere else in the dashboard?
-Are they interested in the amount, or are they more interested in the distance to the goal?

 Next to a line chart, an area chart also can be a great visual since the shade (showing the distance to the goal) can be a visual hint.